Still too much testing in schools?

 Teachers can use tests to assess how students may perform in their exams.

-But is that really the best use of tests?
+Is this really the best use of testing in schools?

 Teaching to the test?

 ‘Teaching to the test’ has become a common phrase and suggests a focus on exam outcomes to the detriment of wider learning or contextual understanding.
-Coaching students to answer the 4-mark or 8-mark question through repeated past paper practice or mock exams, rather than cementing an understanding or appreciation for the subject.
-This is definitely too much testing.
+Coaching students to answer the 4-mark or 8-mark question through repeated past paper practice or mock exams, rather than cementing an understanding or appreciation of the subject.

-Exam preparation is necessary – you want your students to perform well and not be thrown by whatever appears on the paper – but there’s a fine line between preparing and coaching.
+Exam preparation is necessary as long as it remains the way we measure student success.
+We all want our students to perform well and not be thrown by whatever appears on the paper – but there’s a fine line between preparing and coaching.

-However, the crucial point is that education is not about exams
+The crucial point remains that education is not about exams

-Teachers assess every lesson and every day.
+No matter what happens, teachers assess their learners every day in every lesson.
 How else can you know if your student has understood what you’ve taught them other than by asking them questions?
 As Tim Oates also said there is ‘nothing as good as a good question.’

 Whether the question is asked verbally or written down as a traditional test, it is still a form of assessment that is helping teachers understand where their students are and where they need to go next.